Golem Review: Decentralised Blockchain Super Computer

-The first stage of the service is being called Brass Golem, and this is what was launched this past April.
+The first stage of the service is being called Brass Golem, and this is what was launched in April 2018.
 It has a specific focus on CGI rendering, specifically for the 3D modeling application Blender and the rendering engine LuxRenderer.

 The team feels this is a good first offering as 3D rendering is extremely processing-intensive and can be quite costly.